hankoi1020/katacoda-scenarios/test2/step1.md

-We use Docker-Compose to create multiple container (MySQL, Grafana) at the sam time
+We use Docker-Compose to create multiple container (MySQL, Grafana) at the same time

 We install MySQL and Grafana by Docker using YAML file `docker-compose.yml`